SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

     <img src="/assertions-matchers.png" alt="relationship between assertions and matchers"/>
 </div>

-We will have positive and negative assertions, with only positive matchers.
+We will have positive and negative assertions both of which use positive matchers.
 The bridge (*which is yet to be built*) will connect matchers with assertions and invert a matcher if a negative assertion like `should_not_contain_a_digit` is invoked.

 Let's build the bridge using [blanket trait](#leveraging-blanket-trait-implementation).